Aristotle Pacific Captial

 Agility, Access and Experience in Investment-Grade Bonds

 When selecting a core or core-plus fixed-income strategy, we believe investors should consider the management team’s expertise, market access, and transactional agility.
-The strategy seeks to outperform the Barclays US Aggregate Index by investing primarily in investment-grade debt, with a focus on corporate credit.
-(The strategy may also invest in non-investment grade sectors along with sectors outside that of the Barclays US Aggregate Index.)
+The strategy seeks to outperform the Bloomberg U.S. Aggregate Bond Index by investing primarily in investment-grade debt, with a focus on corporate credit.
+(The strategy may also invest in non-investment grade sectors along with sectors outside that of the Bloomberg U.S. Aggregate Bond Index.)
 Our core strategies benefit from seasoned and distinguished investment professionals sharing a unique perspective across credit markets.

 Materials